 If the two applications are completed accurately and your documents are visible to the placement officer, an approved placement request will be generated and sent out on your behalf.
 Failure to meet application priority deadlines will impact when and where your request is sent.

-The list of required clearance documents needed in LiveText includes: educational resume, unofficial transcript (from PAWS), negative Mantoux (TB), criminal history form (fingerprints), and a copy of your substitute certificate.
+The list of required clearance documents needed in LiveText includes: educational resume, unofficial transcript (from PAWS), negative Mantoux (TB), criminal history form (fingerprints), vaccination card, and a copy of your substitute certificate.
 This is a list of minimal requirements for placements.
 Some districts require additional paperwork for students to complete.
 The additional documents can include a Child Abuse Check, Confidentiality Agreements, Physical/Health Forms, Technology/Multimedia (IT) agreements, and/or district internship forms.

 While the placement officer typically sends out placement requests, some districts also require students to complete an online application.
 In cases like this, the placement officer will provide the student with a copy of the placement request generated by the College.
 These students may request an appointment with the placement officer to receive assistance with completing their application.
 In some cases, the student may need to reach out to their academic department or Program Coordinator for more information.

 Once your application is approved by the Program Coordinator, the Placement Officer will:

 - Verify all the information on the application.
 We check for correct semester of application, residency during student teaching address, county, GST applicant, special circumstances for placement, and the visibility of clearance documents on LiveText.

 - The placement officer will generate a request letter using the information in the STEP Online Database.
 Students MUST have a minimum of a resume, transcript, and current criminal history, and TB test (visible in LiveText) in order for a placement request to be sent on their behalf.
 Do not wait to have all documents, post immediately.